-On top of the usual cropping and rotation tools, it also includes settings that allow you to adjust depth of field, perspective (ideal for compensating for distortion created by your phone camera’s fixed lens), brightness and curves.
+On top of the usual cropping and rotation tools, it also features options that allow you to modify depth of field, perspective (ideal for compensating for distortion created by your phone camera’s fixed lens), curves and brightness.

-One of Snapseed's most noteworthy options is Expand, which extrapolates what the area surrounding the subject might look like and uses this data to make the canvas larger – kind of similar to Photoshop’s Content Aware Fill.
+One of Snapseed's most interesting tools is Expand, which calculates what the area surrounding the subject probably looks like and uses this data to make the canvas larger – kind of like Photoshop’s Content Aware Fill.
 Weather your expectations, though, as because of the nature of the tool, it’ll work better on a plain or abstract background, rather than out on the street.

 Snapseed is also useful for selfies and other portrait photos.
-It has a handy tool that recognizes faces in pictures and enables you to subtly change the direction they're facing.
+It has a useful feature that recognizes faces in pictures and allows you to subtly change the direction they're facing.
 The app can also identify and brighten faces automatically.

-But, that’s not all, Snapseed also comes with a great selection of filters, each of which is fully customizable.
-If it all sounds a bit overwhelming, don't worry – Snapseed also offers video lessons to help you master certain filters and tools.
+Snapseed also, of course, offers a huge variety of filters, and they’re all fully customizable.
+This sounds like a lot, we know, but you can breathe easy – Snapseed also offers video lessons to help you master certain filters and tools.

-With all of these fantastic features, it’d be hard not to crown Snapseed as the best photo editor for Android devices, and we hope to see a version for Windows desktops.
+With all of these fantastic features, it’d be hard not to crown Snapseed as the best photo editing app for Android devices, and we hope to see a version for desktops soon.

-Adobe Photoshop Express contains a selection of Adobe's best photo editing tools together in a streamlined app that's easy to navigate even on a tiny touchscreen.
+Adobe Photoshop Express brings a selection of Adobe's best photo editing tools together in a streamlined app that's easy to use even on a tiny touchscreen.

-Before you can get started, however, you'll need to sign up for a free Adobe ID using an email address, Google account or Facebook account.
-You can use this ID to access other Adobe products and services later.
+Before you do anything with these tools, though, you'll need to sign up for a free Adobe ID using an email address, Facebook account or Google account.
+You can use this ID to use other Adobe products and services later.
 Or, if you already have an Adobe ID, of course, you can just use that here.